In the CBD extraction process, there are numerous steps to achieving an end product, one of which is decarboxylation.

 Answer: Decarboxylation is the process of removing carboxylic acid from cannabinoids present in either raw biomass or a cannabis extract.

-Decarboxylation (often shortened to decarb) is often performed prior to distillation.
-This is necessary to obtain a consistent vacuum level during the initial distillation pass.
-Rather you’re utilizing wiped film, or a traditional short path distillation apparatus this step helps assure consistent results from batch to batch.
+Decarboxylation (often shortened to decarb) is often performed prior to distillation in the extraction process.
+Decarbing is necessary to obtain a consistent vacuum level during the initial distillation pass.
+Whether you’re utilizing wiped film, or a traditional short path distillation apparatus this step helps assure consistent results from batch to batch.

 The Science Behind Decarboxylation